Prevailing wage: Support

 Supporters of prevailing wage requirements argue that it keeps the earnings of construction workers high and maintains the quality of construction work.
-Supporters also argue that "if one of the objectives of federal projects is to increase earnings for the local population,", then the requirement "prevents out-of-town firms from coming into a locality, using lower-paid workers from other areas of the country to compete with local contractors for federal work, and then leaving the area upon completion of the work" and prevents race to the bottom effects.
-Supporters point to research indicating that "prevailing wage laws boost worker productivity, reduce injury rates, and increase apprenticeship training, which helps to address the shortage of skilled labor in construction" and additional argue that prevailing wage requirements narrows racial pay gaps.
+Supporters also argue that "if one of the objectives of federal projects is to increase earnings for the local population", then the requirement "prevents out-of-town firms from coming into a locality, using lower-paid workers from other areas of the country to compete with local contractors for federal work, and then leaving the area upon completion of the work" and prevents race to the bottom effects.
+Supporters point to research indicating that "prevailing wage laws boost worker productivity, reduce injury rates, and increase apprenticeship training, which helps to address the shortage of skilled labor in construction" and additionally argue that prevailing wage requirements narrows racial pay gaps.

 The major supporters of the prevailing wage requirements include labor unions, such as the AFL–CIO.

 Opposition

-Opponents of prevailing wage laws suggest that such laws hurt free market competition and causes costs to escalate on public projects, as many calculations to determine the prevailing wage tend to identify union wages and benefits as the benchmark in a given community.
+Opponents of prevailing wage laws suggest that such laws hurt free market competition and cause costs to escalate on public projects, as many calculations to determine the prevailing wage tend to identify union wages and benefits as the benchmark in a given community.
 They suggest that this does not lead to any tangible benefit to justify the increased cost, either increasing the amount of taxes or decreasing the number of public projects that may be undertaken.

 Opponents also state that since the 1930s, other policies (a federal minimum wage) have been put in place to guarantee construction workers a minimum wage.
 They also point out that the higher wages paid under this policy distort construction projects by incentivizing them to use more capital and less labor, thereby reducing the employment of construction workers.
 The federal paperwork requirement is also seen to discriminate against small firms.